 Pursuant to R.C.
-4141.22, information that is (1) maintained by the Ohio Department of Job and Family Services and provided to the Unemployment Compensation Review Commission by the Department and (2) placed in a director's file, review file, or decision of the Commission is not a public record that must be made available for inspection and copying under R.C.
-149.43.
-Information in a director's file, review file, or decision of the confidentiality provision of R.C.
+4141.22, information that is (1) maintained by the Ohio Department of Job and Family Services and provided to the Unemployment Compensation Review Commission by the Department and (2) placed in a director's file, review file, or decision of the Commission is not a public record.
+Information in a director's file, review file, or decision of the Commission that is not subject to the confidentiality provision of R.C.
 4141.22 is a public record for purposes of R.C.
 149.43, unless the information is not a "record," as defined in R.C.
-149.011(G), or the information falls within one of the exceptions to the definition of the term "public record" set forth in R.C.
+149.011(G), or the information falls within one of the exceptions to the definition of the term "public record" in R.C.
 149.43(A)(1).